zerohnh/Surfing/README.md

 - Can control the start and stop via **WiFi SSID** network.
 - Can control the operation service by turning the module switch on/off, with real-time effect.
-- You can add a control switch tile of the module to the system status bar.
-If you cannot find the tile switch after installing the module and restarting the device, you can directly navigate to `/data/adb/modules/Surfingtile/system/app/com.yadli.surfingtile/` to install it manually [Download source code](https://raw.githubusercontent.com/MoGuangYu/Surfing/main/folder/SurfingTile.tar.gz)
+- You can add the control switch tile of the module to the system status bar.
+If you cannot find the tile switch after installing the module and restarting the device, you can manually install the Apk [Download source code](https://raw.githubusercontent.com/MoGuangYu/Surfing/main/folder/SurfingTile.tar.gz)

 </details>